-There are a number of helpful injury resources on the Kinetic Revolution website to you with many of the common running injuries experienced by marathon runners.
+There are a number of helpful injury resources on the Kinetic Revolution website to you with many of the common running injuries experienced by half marathon runners.

-Marathon Day & Pacing Strategy
+Half Marathon Day & Pacing Strategy

-By the time you get to marathon day, be confident to know that the hard work is done.
+By the time you get to half marathon day, be confident to know that the hard work is done.

-Yes, those miles late in the race are going to require a bit of extra grit and determination, but with the training in the bank, your legs will have the strength to maintain target pace through to the finish!
+Yes, those miles late in the race are going to require a bit of extra will power, but with the training in the bank, your legs will have the strength to get you to the finish!

-Tip #1: I find that if you've already made peace with the fact that those last few miles will require a lot of mental strength on the day, and that that your legs might be screaming at you, then you won't be surprised when a tough patch occurs in the race.
+Pro Tip #1: Although it sounds like I'm making the final few miles sound scary, I find that if you have already made peace with the fact that it'll require a bit of mental strength on the day, then you won't be surprised when a tough patch occurs in the race.

-Tip #2: If and when life get tough out there, just smile!
+Pro Tip #2: If and when life get tough out there, just smile!
 The simple act of smiling has a profound effect on the rest of your body.